top of page

 • Praia da Gaivota

-Even though these areas have different names, they all share the same long stretch of sand.
-Each section, which is separated by stone breakwaters, has its own unique experiences.
+Although these areas have different names, they all share a long stretch of sand.
+Each section, separated by stone breakwaters, offers its own unique experiences.
 Some are loud and have beach bars and sunbeds, while others are quieter and perfect for a relaxing day.

 Promenade and Boardwalk